snooze789/talking-friends/README.md

-# talking-friends-images
+# talking-friends
-this is basically every "unseen" image of characters like talking ben
+this is basically every thing of characters like talking ben